Rib-Hadda

 Map of the Ancient Near East during the Amarna period, showing the great powers of the period: Egypt (green), Hatti (yellow), the Kassite kingdom of Babylon (purple), Assyria (grey), and Mittani (red).
 Lighter areas show direct control, darker areas represent spheres of influence.
 The extent of the Achaean/Mycenaean civilization is shown in orange.

 In EA 89, Rib-Hadda reported a coup d'etat in neighboring Tyre, in which the ruler of Tyre, his fellow kinsmen, was killed along with his family.
 Rib-Hadda's sister and her daughters, who had been sent to Tyre to keep them away from Abdi-Ashirta's Amurru invaders, were also presumed to be among those killed.
-If this was not bad enough, Rib-Hadda wrote again to report that the Hittites were invading Egyptian protectorates in Syria and burning "the King's lands".
+Rib-Hadda wrote again to report that the Hittites were invading Egyptian protectorates in Syria and burning "the King's lands".
 (EA 126).
 At one point Rib-Hadda was forced to flee to exile in Beirut, under the protection of king Ammunira.
 (EA 137) In EA 75, Rib-Hadda details the changing political situation around Byblos: